CUBRID/cubrid-manual/en/sql/dblink.rst

 Notice
 ======

 *   Synonym creation: Local synonyms can be created for remote tables and remote synonyms.
+In the case of DBMSs other than CUBRID, the user name or db name must be added to the original table name.

 .. code-block:: sql